eBay/bayesian-belief-networks/README.txt

 3) Rename VariableNode to DiscreteVariableNode
 4) Add GuassianVariableNode for continuous variables
 5) Deprecate "status" method in favour of q
+6) Allow build_graph to take a single parameter being a list of functions so as to overcome the 255 argument limit in Python

 Unit Tests: